-On the scheduled workshop days you will submit exegetical worksheets for each of the three assigned scripture texts and be prepared to discuss them in class.
 The purpose of this assignment is to enable you to complete the exegetical phase and receive input soon enough to spend sufficient time in the homiletical phase.
 This worksheet is to contain the following:

-- Summary of the biblical book of your passage. - Exegetical outline of your passage (not homiletical outline). - The subject, complement, and telos of your text. - Exegetical summary of your passage (not homiletical summary) which fairly summarizes the meaning of your passages to the original readers, including the subject, the complement, and the telos of your passage.
+- Summary of the biblical book of your passage. - Exegetical outline of your passage (not homiletical outline). - The subject, complement, and telos of your text. - Exegetical summary of your passage (not homiletical summary) which fairly summarizes the meaning of your passages to the original readers.